 When can I apply?

-PPP Round 2 applications will be accepted through March 31, 2021, or until the funds for the program are exhausted, whichever is sooner.
+Unless Congress extends the program, PPP Round 2 applications will be accepted through May 31, 2021.
 APPLY AS SOON AS YOU CAN.

 What is the maximum amount I can borrow?